gdrfgdrf/SpongePowered-Mixin-Cute/README.md

     <scope>provided</scope>
 </dependency>
 ```
+Note:
+If you want to facilitate the test scope can not be provided,
-Note that be sure to define scope as provided.
+But if it is to be released to the public, the scope must be provided.

 ---